logologo

 What Work Can You Do?

-You cannot do work that is otherwise prohibited (e.g., professional work requiring a licence you don't hold).
+The only restriction: you cannot do work that is otherwise prohibited (e.g., professional work requiring a licence you don't hold).

 How Long Does It Last?